oma3dao/iwps-specification/IWPS Base Specification.md

 In the present document "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "MAY", "NEED NOT" are used to express normative requirements within the scope of the given specification.

-**SHALL** The term "SHALL" defines a _mandatory_ requirement.
+&emsp;&emsp;**SHALL** &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The term "SHALL" defines a _mandatory_ requirement.
 The course of action expressed in the requirement is to be strictly followed to conform to the specification.
 Deviations are not permitted.
-**SHALL NOT** The term "SHALL NOT" expresses the negative form of "SHALL".
+&emsp;&emsp;**SHALL NOT** &emsp;&emsp;&emsp;&emsp;The term "SHALL NOT" expresses the negative form of "SHALL".
 The course of action expressed in the requirement is _prohibited_.
 The requirement is to be followed to conform to the specification.
 Deviations are not permitted.
-**SHOULD** The term "SHOULD" defines a _recommended_ requirement.
+&emsp;&emsp;**SHOULD** &emsp;&emsp;&emsp;&emsp;&emsp;The term "SHOULD" defines a _recommended_ requirement.
 While several other possibilities exist, it is strongly recommended to follow the requirement, but not necessarily required.
 Valid reasons can exist to not follow the requirement, but the full implications are to be understood and carefully weighed before choosing a different course.
-**SHOULD NOT** The term "SHOULD NOT" expresses the negative form of "SHOULD".
+&emsp;&emsp;**SHOULD NOT** &emsp;&emsp;&emsp;The term "SHOULD NOT" expresses the negative form of "SHOULD".
 While the course of action expressed in the requirement is _deprecated_, it is not forbidden.
-**MAY** The term "MAY" defines a truly _optional_ requirement.
+&emsp;&emsp;**MAY** &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The term "MAY" defines a truly _optional_ requirement.
 The course of action expressed in the requirement is permissible within the scope of the specification.
 The implementor freely decides whether to implement an optional requirement.
 An implementation, which does not include an optional requirement, has to be prepared to interoperate with another implementation, which includes the option.
 Similarly, an implementation, which includes an optional requirement, has to be prepared to interoperate with another implementation, which does not include the option.
-**NEED NOT** The term "NEED NOT" expresses the negative form of "MAY".
+&emsp;&emsp;**NEED NOT** &emsp;&emsp;&emsp;&emsp;The term "NEED NOT" expresses the negative form of "MAY".

 In the present document terms like "can", "will", "will not", "is/are", "is/are not" are used to express requirements, which are informative within the scope of the given specification.
 These terms are not used to describe a normative _mandatory_, _recommended_ or _optional_ requirement.
 The following definitions of informative terms are meant to help the reader to better understand the intent of the present document.

-**Must** The term "must" expresses a _natural consequence_ or states an _indisputable statement of fact_.
+&emsp;&emsp;**Must** &emsp;&emsp;&emsp;&emsp;&emsp;&ensp;&nbsp;The term "must" expresses a _natural consequence_ or states an _indisputable statement of fact_.
-**Can** The term "can" expresses a _possibility_ and _capability_ when conforming to the specification.
+&emsp;&emsp;**Can** &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;The term "can" expresses a _possibility_ and _capability_ when conforming to the specification.
-**Will** The term "will" expresses an inevitable behavior, which is outside the scope of this specification.
+&emsp;&emsp;**Will** &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;The term "will" expresses an inevitable behavior, which is outside the scope of this specification.
-**Will not** The term "will not" expresses the negative form of "will".
+&emsp;&emsp;**Will not** &emsp;&emsp;&emsp;&emsp;&ensp;&nbsp;The term "will not" expresses the negative form of "will".
-**Is/are** The term "is" or "are" or any other verb in indicative mode and present tense expresses a _statement of fact_.
+&emsp;&emsp;**Is/are** &emsp;&emsp;&emsp;&emsp;&emsp;&ensp;&nbsp;The term "is" or "are" or any other verb in indicative mode and present tense expresses a _statement of fact_.
-**Is not/are not** The term "is not" or "are not" expresses the negative form of "is" or "are".
+&emsp;&emsp;**Is not/are not** &emsp;&emsp;The term "is not" or "are not" expresses the negative form of "is" or "are".

 When the present specification shows one of many alternatives to satisfy a specification requirement, the alternative shown is not intended to limit other acceptable implementation options, which also satisfy the specification requirement.